TinyGobby/bowling-challenge/README.md

 ### App Structure

-The bowling challenge works through a central `Game` object which instatiates and stores each `Frame` object.
+The bowling challenge works through a central `Game` object which instantiates and stores each `Frame` object.
 It controls the flow of the game and checks for bonuses, passing score information to the `Frame` objects.

 The `Frame` objects hold scores for each frame and provide error correction.